OHSU primary care includes services for patients with specialized needs. You’ll find:

 All OHSU primary care clinics offer addiction services to our patients.
 You can find help through two programs that treat alcohol and drug addiction.

 Our Harm Reduction and Bridges to Care (HRBR, pronounced “harbor”) program is a quick, safe and confidential option.
-It is for people interested in taking medication to stop or limit their drug or alcohol use.
+It is for people interested in taking medication to stop or limit their drug and / or alcohol use.

 - Prescriptions for addiction-management medications such as buprenorphine (Suboxone or Subutex), naloxone (Narcan), naltrexone or acamprosate.